Back River (Maryland): Water quality

 Back River is in a highly urbanized area and is subject to extensive urban runoff and other forms of water pollution.
-The Maryland Department of the Environment has listed water quality impairments in the mainstem river for chlordane (a pesticide), and nutrients (nitrogen and phosphorus).
+The Maryland Department of the Environment (MDE) has listed water quality impairments in the mainstem river for chlordane (a pesticide), and nutrients (nitrogen and phosphorus).
 The Herring Run tributary is listed as impaired due to high levels of bacteria.
 The Baltimore County Department of Environmental Protection and Resource Management (DEPRM) has classified Bread and Cheese Creek as having a “Very High Priority” for stormwater management actions, due to the large amount of trash and sediment found in it.
 The county recommends implementing a number of remedial activities to control urban runoff pollution, including "downspout disconnection, storm drain marking, buffer improvement, alley retrofit, street sweeping, tree planting and public education."

+Back River receives discharges of treated sewage from the Back River Wastewater Treatment Plant, one of two large treatment plants that serve Baltimore City and Baltimore County.
+The plant contributes to treating 132 million gallons of waste water from the city of Baltimore every day.
+In 2021, water samples in Back River showed signs of high levels of bacteria.
+Adjustments were made to the plants treatment system under the Headworks Project in 2021, which costed approximately 430 million dollars and which allowed for underground storage of wastewater that could not currently handled.